 The Popularity of Black Domina

-Where does Black Domina rank in popularity among the cannabis community?
+Where does Black Domina marijuana rank in popularity among the cannabis community?
 With a huge assortment of productive, powerful, and fruity modern hybrids, this decades-old cultivar has a lot to contend with.
 However, many smokers and growers still have a deep appreciation for old-school genetics—including Black Domina.
 These seeds and buds are still a common sight in seed banks and dispensaries.

 After quickly gaining traction in Europe and the US for several decades following her release, Black Domina earned even more prestige after achieving first place in the Valencia THC Cup in 2011.
 This victory cemented her as a go-to variety for experiencing stoning highs and a dank terpene profile.

-The Aroma and Flavour of Black Domina
+Aroma and Flavour

 All in all, the terpenes detailed above converge to create some seriously savoury flavours in Black Domina.
 Whether you inhale these flowers through a blunt, bong, joint, or vape, you’ll experience a party on your taste buds.
 Prepare for intense notes of earthiness, pine, hash, pepper, and spice.